 Sometimes important cultural resources are irreparably lost due to deterioration, preservation apathy, development pressure, lack of maintenance, or merely the march of time.
 Once lost such cultural links to the past and, in a sense, a community's history, are gone forever.
-For instance, there are several locations of old cheese factories that are now gone forever.
+One striking example of this was the deliberate plowing over of the Fort Hamilton site (south of the unincorporated village of Wiota).
+Old cheese factories have deteriorated to the point of collapse.